What we do

 The Unit has forty-eight beds in three areas: Edenhall Ward (twelve beds) provides high dependency facilities, Philipshill Ward (thirty beds) provides progressive care and the Respiratory Care Unit (six beds) for patients with ventilatory problems.
 The Unit offers the following services:

 - The admission of adults with spinal lesions causing paraplegia or tetraplegia whether caused by trauma or non-progressive spinal disease.
-The Unit will accept patients of both sexes and all ages above the age of twelve years.

 - Intensive inter-disciplinary comprehensive care and rehabilitation programmes to facilitate the patients’ return to their own community.

-- Lifetime care on an out-patient basis for life
+- Lifetime care for out-patients

 - Out-patient clinics including general review, urology, fertility, orthopaedics, neurosurgery, skin, spasms and implantable antispasm pumps.